-The Ni NPs coating on TiO_2 could only be characterised qualitatively with EDX.
-Figure 6 shows >10 nm Ni agglomerates adsorbed_attached_to the TiO_2 surface, similar to the coating of Pt.
+The Ni NPs coating on $TiO_2$ could only be characterised qualitatively with EDX.
+Figure 6 shows >10 nm Ni agglomerates adsorbed to the $TiO_2$ surface, similar to the coating of Pt.
 Ni particles <10 nm are likely also present, but visualisation proved to be challenging given the smaller size of the primary particles compared to Au and Pt (Table 1).

 The particle size distribution of metal NPs coated on TiO2 was also assessed via TEM image analysis using the same approach as discussed for Fig. 4: The Au particle size distribution was calculated by counting the number and size of Au NPs on the TEM grids that did not coagulate with TiO2 particles when Au and TiO2 were mixed for 1.3 s and 2.2 s.
 This was compared to the size distributions when no TiO2 particles were present in the set up (Fig. 4).
 The Au number concentration during coating (red datapoints in Fig. 7) is significantly lower than in the case when no TiO2 particles are present (black datapoints, Fig. 7).
-A reduction of the individual Au NPs (i.e. not attacheddsorbed to TiO2 particles) of nearly 50% was determined (4.0 108 particles cm-3 compared to 2.6 108 particles cm-3 for 1.3 s coagulation time).
-This reduced concentration of individual Au NPs can be attributed to their coagulation (i.e. coating) with TiO2 and serves as a lower boundary for the coating efficiency of > 1 108 particles cm-3, i.e. about 20 Au NPs per TiO2 substrate particle assuming 8
+A reduction of the individual Au NPs (i.e. not adsorbed to TiO2 particles) of nearly 50% was determined (4.0 \ 10 particles cm-3 compared to 2.6 \ 10 particles cm-3 for 1.3 s coagulation time).
+This reduced concentration of individual Au NPs can be attributed to their coagulation (i.e. coating) with TiO2 and serves as a lower boundary for the coating efficiency of $> 1 10^8$ particles cm-3, i.e. about 20 Au NPs per TiO2 substrate particle assuming 8 \ 10 TiO2 particles cm-3.

 Figure 7: Aerosol number size distributions estimated from TEM micrographs of uncoated Au NPs for mono-modal coagulation or bi-modal coagulation with TiO2 NPs.
-For both coagulation times of 1.3 s and 2.2 s, the metal distributions during the coating (red, "Metal@TiO2"Metal during coating") were significantly lower than during experiments when TiO2 was absent (black, "Metal only").
+For both coagulation times of 1.3 s and 2.2 s, the metal distributions during the coating (red, 'Metal@TiO2') were significantly lower than during experiments when TiO2 was absent (black).
 This decrease in particle concentration is directly related to the TiO2 particle coating with Au NPs.
 Error bars are shown for the propagated statistical error from triplicate measurements.
-106 TiO2 particles cm3.